Skip to content

 Archaeology (4th)

 Archaeology is ideal for anyone with an interest in the past and is fascinated by monuments like Stonehenge and the Pyramids.
 We will look at various methods archaeologists use to discover the past and find out what they can reveal from the origins of humans to why Stonehenge was built.
 We also look at other debates in the archaeological world like the return of the Elgin Marbles.
-No previous experience or knowledge required, only if you are keen, you will love archaeology.
-If you particularly enjoy Archaeology, you can progress to an EPQ in the subject in year 2.
+No previous experience or knowledge required, if you are keen, you will love archaeology.
+If you particularly enjoy Archaeology, you could always decide to base an EPQ on the subject in your second year.

 For centuries, thinkers have gathered in coffee shops to openly discuss the intellectual issues of the day.
 Our coffee shop aims to stimulate the same spirit of enquiry and debate.
 We will cover a wide variety of topics and debates, introducing you to a wide range of ideas.
 Some of these will link directly to A-level and university study, others will take your thinking where you never expected it to go.
 You will not be set homework, but we will often suggest further reading if you wish to pursue matters further.
 Come along on time and with an open mind and we will provide everything else.